9 Ways You Can Improve Your Sex Life in Just One Day

 Stop comparing your sex life to someone else’s

-Your sex life is as individual as you are, so holding yourself to someone else's expectations will always disappoint you.
+Your sex life is as individual as you are, so holding yourself to someone else’s expectations will always disappoint you.
 This includes the sex you see on TV, the internet or in the stories your friends tell you.
-"Aim to make your sex life with your partner the most perfect it can be for the two of you," says Dr. Holbrook.
-"Don't judge what you like and don't like, as these desires are as personal as your fingerprints.
-Instead, celebrate them!"
+“Aim to make your sex life with your partner the most perfect it can be for the two of you,” says Dr. Holbrook.
+“Don’t judge what you like and don’t like, as these desires are as personal as your fingerprints.
+Instead, celebrate them!”
 In other words, give yourself and your partner permission to connect sexually in any way that you want, not just in the ways you think you should.
-Here's how movie sex is ruining your sex life.
+This is what happens to your body when you stop having sex.